edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     echo "serviceAccountKeyPath: $(realpath gcpServiceAccountKey.json)"
     ```

-    Fill in the printed out values to your configuration file.
+    Fill the values produced by the script into your configuration file.

     By default, Constellation uses `n2d-standard-4` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
 Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
 Supported are all machines from the N2D family.
 Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.